marcelomata/finch/notes/kg/notes.md

             * RDF triples can be seen as arcs of a graph (vertex + edge + vertex)

               <img src="img/p2.png" height='200'>

+              CCF ADL invites Haofen as a speaker; The theme of speech is KG;

         * In RDF resources and properties are identified by URIs